by-jp/www.byjp.me/content/notes/twitter/4794867933/index.md

 - imported
 - from-twitter
 ---
-GARGH\!
+GARGH!
 Why doesn't Amazon SDB have a crossdomain policy file?
 Yes holding login details in a decompilable swf isn't clever, but srsly?